 We are looking for committed, clever and empathetic people to join our team.
 We offer you the chance to make the world a little simpler and friendlier!

-Lukas: Projects and variety are important, sure, but the most important thing is the team.
+Christopher: Projects and variety are important, but the most important thing is the team.
 It is very rare that someone works on a project alone.
-We also support each other wherever we can, independent of the projects.
-We help each other to master with difficult tasks, and for certain questions we tap into our network of external.
-Our team eats lunch together moth days, and we also have a good time together outside of the projects.
-We have fun, people laugh...
-One of our values is "We have fun at work".
-I think that really applies to all of us.
+We support each other wherever we can.
+We help each other to master difficult tasks, and for certain questions we tap into our network of external advisors.
+Our team eats lunch together most days, and we also have a good time together outside of the projects.
+One of our values is "we enjoy our work".